willclarkson/lsstScratchWIC/README.md

 ops2_1092_sqlite.db -> /Users/clarkson/Data/LSST/OpSimRuns/Runs_20151229/LocalCopies/ops2_1092_sqlite.db

 * However this is messy.
-The notebooks are being updated with an additional way to do this (uncomment the line that points to the location where you have downloaded the opsim runs).
-To be finished.
+You can also set variable "opsimDir" in the notebooks to point to the location you stored the opsim _sqlite.db files on your system.
+It should be obvious from each notebook where that happens, ask me (WIC) if not!

 * Within the notebook, the syntax to input the opsim choice into the metric lookslike the following: